R1a – Western Slavic Potts Family Line

 M458 -> PF7521 -> L260 (Western Slavic) -> YP256 -> YP254 (Polish) – > Y2905 -> YP415 (Frederick Potts and Samuel Potts samples – see below).

-The Third sample belongs to a descendant of Samuel Potts (1791-1856).
+The Fourth sample belongs to a descendant of Samuel Potts (1791-1856).
 This sample is 2 steps removed from the first two samples in a 37 marker yDNA – 1 step at marker DSY385b and 1 step at GATA G4.
 Both of these markers mutate frequently.
 This means the connection is within documentable history.